aaronwht/aws-sam-dynamodb-local/README.md

 ### READ CAREFULLY - Skipping steps will likely reduce your chances of success

 ##### There are multiple steps to run Lamdba functions locally which connect to a containerized instance of [DynamoDB](https://aws.amazon.com/dynamodb/).
-This tutorial provides everything you need.
+This tutorial provides complete instructions to accomplish this.

 # What You Need
-Below is the software you need to install (all instructions for a Mac and included below):
+Below is the software you need to install (all instructions for use on a Mac):
 - [Python](https://www.python.org/)
 - [Homebrew](https://brew.sh)
 - [Docker](https://www.docker.com/)